the-emoji-guy/twemoji-colr-for-Win10/README.md

 ### Run the code

-Once everything is ready, start building the color-emoji font by typing:
+Once everything is ready, start building your custom color-emoji font by typing:

     make